cosywasswa/Challenge-Me/README.md

 Input: haystack = "leetcode", needle = "leeto"
 Output: -1
 Explanation: "leeto" did not occur in "leetcode", so we return -1.

+#  Missing Number
+Easy
+10.9K
+3.2K
+Companies
+Given an array nums containing n distinct numbers in the range [0, n], return the only number in the range that is missing from the array.

+Example 1:

+Input: nums = [3,0,1]
+Output: 2
+Explanation: n = 3 since there are 3 numbers, so all numbers are in the range [0,3].
+2 is the missing number in the range since it does not appear in nums.
+Example 2:

+Input: nums = [0,1]
+Output: 2
+Explanation: n = 2 since there are 2 numbers, so all numbers are in the range [0,2].
+2 is the missing number in the range since it does not appear in nums.
+Example 3:

+Input: nums = [9,6,4,2,3,5,7,0,1]
+Output: 8
+Explanation: n = 9 since there are 9 numbers, so all numbers are in the range [0,9].
+8 is the missing number in the range since it does not appear in nums.

+# Contains Duplicate
+Easy
+11.1K
+1.2K
+Companies
+Given an integer array nums, return true if any value appears at least twice in the array, and return false if every element is distinct.

+Example 1:

+Input: nums = [1,2,3,1]
+Output: true
+Example 2:

+Input: nums = [1,2,3,4]
+Output: false
+Example 3:

+Input: nums = [1,1,1,3,3,4,3,2,4,2]
+Output: true

+Constraints:

+1 <= nums.length <= 105
+-109 <= nums[i] <= 109

+# Valid Anagram
+Easy
+11K
+342
+Companies
+Given two strings s and t, return true if t is an anagram of s, and false otherwise.

+An Anagram is a word or phrase formed by rearranging the letters of a different word or phrase, typically using all the original letters exactly once.

+Example 1:

+Input: s = "anagram", t = "nagaram"
+Output: true
+Example 2:

+Input: s = "rat", t = "car"
+Output: false